 Is there a best day of the week to buy flights?

 Turns out this is one of the travel industry’s biggest myths.
 Data clearly shows that the average low fare varies by less than $1, no matter what day of the week you buy an airline ticket.
 What matters is the day of week you travel.

 What’s the cheapest day of the week to fly?

-Many travelers will find the best prices overall in the Prime Booking Window – where you get the best-priced tickets with some choices still available.
+The best prices overall fall in the Prime Booking Window – where you get the lowest-priced airline tickets with some choice still available.

 Comfort or convenience rank high on travelers mind, booking early will give you the most choice but come at a cost.

 3. Traveling Internationally?

 We’ve also analyzed international airfare trends for travel from the U.S. to different regions worldwide and found which days are best to score the cheapest airfare.
 You can find our International Airfare Study here and discover exactly when is the best time to buy international flights.